Cody Bellinger Player Props: Cubs vs. Athletics

 Cody Bellinger At The Plate

-- Among the qualified hitters in MLB play, he ranks 44th in batting average, 71st in on-base percentage, and 47th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 41st, his on-base percentage ranks 76th, and he is 57th in the league in slugging.

-- Bellinger will look to extend his seven-game hitting streak.
-He's batting .526 with two homers during his last outings.
+- Bellinger will look to extend his eight-game hitting streak.
+He's batting .429 with one homer during his last games.

-- In seven games this year (46.7%), Bellinger has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (50.0%), Bellinger has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.